jfspps/Data-Structures-and-Algorithms/3_Classes_in_C++.md

 Objects of a class are freed by the compiler by the use of a default destructor.
 If the object is referenced via a pointer then the object resides in the heap.
 The
 `delete` keyword is used to release data from the heap referenced by a pointer and, as explained below, also invokes the destructor should it be applied to an object.

+Note, however, that the `delete` keyword does not remove the pointer variable from memory.
+This is handled once the function goes out of scope.

 ```cpp
 class SomeClass
 {